-Hackett, who had a virtual internship with NASA last summer during which he learned about satellites, robotics and space, loved engineering and aerospace ever since he was 8 years old.
+Hackett, who had a virtual internship with NASA last summer during which he learned about satellites, robotics and space, has loved engineering and aerospace since he was 8 years old.
 He would fly drones and be fascinated by the function of an airplane engine.
 His mother, Colleen, recalls that the first drawing he gave her when he was little was an aerial map of their neighborhood.
 “Some kids might draw his family or a house.
 He drew a map,” she said.

 When Hackett was in eighth grade, he approached his mom about taking flying lessons.
-But he had to be at least 16 years old to pilot an aircraft on his own.
+But he had to be at least 16 to pilot an aircraft on his own.
 Hackett continued to ask his mother until after his sophomore year at St. Albans, when he was allowed to enroll in flight school at Manassas Regional Airport.

 Hackett took a demo flight with an instructor during the summer of 2018 to determine whether he wanted to continue pursuing a pilot’s license.
-Hackett wasn’t sure what to expect his first time inside the cockpit.
+Hackett wasn’t sure what to expect from his first time inside the cockpit.
 Once he touched the wheel and took off into the air, his emotions were at an all-time high.
 Hackett was in love.

 “It’s like the first time you drive,” Hackett said.
 “It’s something you will remember for the rest of your life.”

 The process to get a pilot’s license was lengthy: Hackett had to balance flight lessons with schoolwork, cross-country and track.
-Once Hackett passed the written exam, he had to accumulate 20 hours of solo flights during which he mastered taxiing, taking off, landing and conversing with air traffic control.
+Once he passed the written exam, he had to accumulate 20 hours of solo flights during which he mastered taxiing, taking off, landing and conversing with air traffic control.